Latin¶

 Out[3]: 'uem iam'

-Converting PHI texts with TLGU
+Converting PHI texts with TLGU¶

 Note

-1. Update this section with new post-TLGU processors in formatter.py
+- Update this section with new post-TLGU processors in formatter.py

 The TLGU is C-language software which does an excellent job at converting the TLG and PHI corpora into various forms of human-readable Unicode plaintext.
 The CLTK has an automated downloader and installer, as well as a wrapper which facilitates its use.
 Download and installation is handled in the background.
-When TLGU() is instantiated, it checks the local OS for a functioning version of the software.
-If not found it is installed.
+When TLGU()

 Most users will want to do a bulk conversion of the entirety of a corpus without any text markup (such as chapter or line numbers).